top of page

 As we used to say in the automotive industry, “Back to the drawing boards.”

-So, next time, after I split the overnight dough into two 4” spheres, I will add 2 TBS of soft butter and 2 TBS of granulated sugar to my chosen dessert ball that I’ll roll out to fill a round 9” pie pan.
-Place the mixed fruit innards onto half the dough, ¾ of an inch from the edge.
-Then pinch the folded-over edges with the back of a fork to seal the pocket.
-Do the egg wash on the exposed dough and sprinkle with Turbinado sugar to your liking.
-Place in a convection oven at 350 F for 35 minutes.
+So, next time, after I split the overnight dough into two 4” spheres, I will add 2 TBS of soft butter and 2 TBS of granulated sugar to my chosen dessert ball that I’ll roll out to generously fill a round 9” pie pan.
+Place the mixed fruit preparations onto half the dough, leaving ¾ of an inch clear from the edges.
+Then pinch the folded-over edges with a fork to seal the pocket.
+Do the egg wash on the exposed dough and sprinkle with Turbinado sugar.
+Place the sealed dough in the baking dish in a convection oven at 350 F for 35 minutes.

 So, you ask about the filling?
 I used about ¾ cup of wild blueberries and one small, cubed apple of one's choice.
 Add a little salt. ¼ cup of brown sugar, ½ tsp. of cinnamon, a dash of nutmeg, and 1 TBS of corn starch.
-A squeeze of 1/3 lemon after all ingredients are mixed is my final act.
+A squeeze of 1/3 of a lemon after all ingredients are mixed as my final act.

-If this doesn’t turn you on, skip the butter and sugar and make a big artisan loaf of bread from the overnight dough; place it in a Dutch Oven for an hour for final proofing.
-Bake for 20 minutes in a covered pan at 425 F, remove the lid, and brown for 12 minutes.
+If this dessert doesn’t turn you on, skip the butter and sugar and resort to an artisan loaf of bread from the overnight dough; place it in a Dutch Oven for an hour for final proofing.
+Bake for 20 minutes in the covered pan at 425 F, remove the lid, and brown for 12 minutes.

 I don't know which is better.